What is Flow Rate and How Does It Affect Your 3d Prints

 - Increase your flow rate.

 - Make sure your filament diameter input is correct.

-If you want some more information on under-extrusion and how to fix it, check out our How to Fix Under-Extrusion [insert link to article] here.
+If you want some more information on under-extrusion and how to fix it, check out our How to Fix Under-Extrusion.

 The flow rate of your printer determines how much plastic to extrude, and an incorrect flow rate can lead to ugly prints that are full of holes and mismatched layers.
 Take the extra time to determine each of your filament’s optimal flow rates to ensure that you are not only getting good looking prints, but also dimensionally accurate ones.